djhshih/djhshih.github.io/res/programming.md

 permalink: /res/programming/
 ---

-The programming languages that we most commonly used for computational biology research are **Bash**, **R**, and **Python**.
+The programming languages that we most commonly use for computational biology research are **Bash**, **R**, and **Python**.
 We build pipelines for processing raw data in Bash, as well as the Workflow Description Language ([WDL](/res/software#wdl)).